-The current investment and cash portfolio is comprised of: demand deposit accounts; Local Agency Investment Fund; CalTRUST.
+The current investment and cash portfolio are comprised of: demand deposit accounts; Local Agency Investment Fund; CalTRUST.
 The specific investments are shown on the attached page (ATTACHMENT 1).
 The report also includes information on funds held in Trust for Other Post Employment expenses and supplemental retirement benefits, but that are not spendable for operational costs.

-A Rabobank Public Interest Checking account is currently used for payroll, accounts payable and other daily operating purposes.
+A Mechanics Bank Interest Checking account (formerly Rabobank) is currently used for payroll, accounts payable and other daily operating purposes.
 Most accounts payable disbursements are drawn through checks, and most payroll disbursements are processed through direct deposit.
 The market value and original cost value of cash are reported as the same number.
 Because this is the daily operating account, there may be large fluctuations from one quarterly report to another depending on the nature of the deposits and expenditures and cash flow needs during the quarter.

 The District established a Rabobank Public Investment Money Market Account (PIMMA) in August 2014.
-The minimum required balance in the account is \$50,000 or there is a \$25 monthly maintenance fee.
+The minimum required balance in the account was \$50,000 or there was a \$25 monthly maintenance fee.
 When the account was initially opened, it was indexed to match the monthly LAIF rate.
 However, the District was notified regarding a rate change.
 Effective June 9, 2015, Rabobank decided to reduce the PIMMA rate to a flat rate of 0.20% on balances up to \$50 million.
-Interest is paid monthly and the funds are collateralized at 110% at all times.
-As a Federal Regulation, we are limited to 6 withdrawals per month thus, the rate for the PIMMA is at 0.20% vs. the 0.02% in the Public Interest Checking account.
+Interest was paid monthly and the funds collateralized at 110% at all times.

+Rabobank and Mechanics Bank have since merged and the District's PIMMA account transitioned to Mechanics bank on May 29, 2020.
+As a Federal Regulation, we are limited to 6 withdrawals per month.
+Any activity beyond this is subject to \$15 charge per transaction.
+The current interest rate on this account is 0.08%.
 Use of this account helps the District reduce wire transfer charges from CalTRUST and LAIF to the Public Interest Checking account.
 Transfers between the PIMMA and Public Interest Checking are free of charge.